SebastianJarosch/ChipCytometry-Image-Processing/README.md

 b) You can review the segmentation by loading the stitched nuclei image and the saved ROIs from Results/segmentation into imageJ or by simply reviewing the mask image from the segmentation folder.

 ### 4. Write FCS files in MATLAB
 *Here we provide a script for matlab, but of course, the conversion can also be performed with other method for the converion of .fcs files from a cell x parameter input.
-A Python alternative would be the fcswrite method found in this repository: https://github.com/ZELLMECHANIK-DRESDEN/fcswrite This function resulted in an identical .fcs file, when we compared it to the matlab script.* <br>
+A Python alternative for example would be the fcswrite method found in this repository: https://github.com/ZELLMECHANIK-DRESDEN/fcswrite.
+This function resulted in an identical .fcs file, when we compared it to the matlab script.* <br>
 a) Copy the FL_values.csv and channels.csv from the generated Results folder in your MATLAB working directory <br>
 b) Run the script FCS_conversion_ChipCytometry.m <br>
 c) The ChipID.fcs file will be written in your MATLAB working directory and can be analyzed with any flow cytometry analysis software